Until European travel becomes fully open to Americans, here's a reminder of the fun that awaits us in Europe.

-As the capital of the country that gets my vote for the friendliest in the European Union, Dublin is a sightseer's delight: It's safe, thriving, and extremely accessible.
+As the capital of the country that gets my vote for the friendliest in the European Union, Dublin is a joy to visit, with top-notch sights and an infectious, welcoming vibe.
 Dubliners are energetic and helpful, and visitors enjoy a big-town cultural scene wrapped up in a small-town smile.

 Part of the reason Ireland is one of my favorite destinations is that when visiting the Emerald Isle, I enjoy the sensation that I'm understanding a foreign language.
 This is the land of great craic (conversation), where people have that charming and uniquely Irish "gift of gab."
 They love to talk, and you're glad they do.

 On my most recent trip there, I opt to take Uber from the airport.
 My driver Paul calls to confirm the pick-up spot, and says in a heavy Irish accent, "I'll meet you at the turd lane."
 I ask, "The what?"
 He says, more clearly, "The TURD lane."
 Before I ask him to repeat himself a turd time, I get it.

 As we drive, I ask him about the economy.
 He says it's "grand" — pointing out the crane-filled skyline.
 Dublin seems to be one huge construction site.
 But Paul then explains how it hasn't always been this way.
 During his childhood with six siblings, he says, "it was 'first up, best dressed.'"
 He joked that "People were so poor back then, for shoes your mum would paint your feet black and tie on a ribbon."

 Ireland's charming rough edge is being smoothed out by its new affluence.
 I notice the Irish don't say the f-word so much.
 And the air's cleaner too — even the pubs are smoke-free.